Notice of Pre-AIA or AIA Status

 A base station antenna, comprising (figures 4 and 9):

 a grid reflector comprising a dielectric film comprising a metal grid pattern thereon that is configured to define a frequency selective surface (FSS) (figure 4, FSS 114 comprising a metal grid pattern, see col. 4, lines 12-15 for disclosing 1123 filled with dielectric.
-Or FSS 111, see col. 8, lines 18-22 for disclosing the dielectric material), and
+Or FSS 111, see col. 8, lines 18-22 for disclosing the dielectric material),

-a support structure coupled to the FSS, wherein the support structure is configured to hold the dielectric film in front of a rear wall of the base station antenna and to define a planar primary surface facing a front of the base station antenna (see figure 9, structure 112 which is supporting the inner FSS or structure 12 which supporting the whole structure).
+a support structure coupled to the FSS, wherein the support structure is configured to hold the dielectric film in front of a rear wall of the base station antenna and to define a surface facing a front of the base station antenna (see figure 9, structure 112 which is supporting the inner FSS or structure 12 which supporting the whole structure).

 Kosaka does not disclose,

-However, Hou teaches,
+However, Li teaches,

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to incorporate the teaching of a radome, as taught by Hou, into Kosaka in order to provide a protection for the antenna.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to incorporate wherein the dielectric film has a thickness of 127 microns; and the dielectric film has a planar primary surface that faces and to define a planar primary surface facing a front radome of the base station antenna, as taught by Li, into Kosaka in order to provide an improved base station antenna.

-Moreover, Kosaka and Hou, as modified, does not teach that wherein the dielectric film has a thickness in a range of 50 microns to 100 microns.
+Moreover, Kosaka and Li, as modified, does not teach that wherein the dielectric film has a thickness in a range of 50 microns to 100 microns.
 However, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to incorporate wherein the dielectric film has a thickness in a range of 50 microns to 100 microns in order to optimize the performance of base station antennas, and to have an impedance matching, bandwidth expansion, and radiation pattern control, and to increase the impedance bandwidth and improve efficiency, since it has been held that discovering an optimum value of a result effective variable involves only routine skill in the art.
 In re Boesch, 617 F.2d 272, 205 USPQ 215 (CCPA 1980).

 Regarding claim 2,